 During law school, Mr. Lee was named National Champion in the 2010 AIPLA Giles Sutherland Rich Memorial Moot Court Competition, which focuses on issues in patent law.
 Prior to his legal career, Mr. Lee worked as a process engineer in the textile industry.

-Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2022 and the eight years prior by Super Lawyers magazine.
+Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2023 and the nine years prior by Super Lawyers magazine.
 He was also recognized as an IP "Rising Star" in 2022 by Managing Intellectual Property magazine.

 Represented adidas AG, adidas North America, Inc., adidas America, Inc., and adidas International Trading AG in patent infringement and importation investigation at ITC brought by Nike, Inc., related to the design and manufacture of shoe uppers for knitted footwear, with related action in Oregon federal court.
 One of the largest patent cases in the footwear industry, the case involved nine U.S. patents from multiple distinct families of patents, each covering a different subject matter.
 After completing both fact and expert discovery, the case was settled on confidential terms shortly before the evidentiary hearing at the ITC.
 In re Certain Knitted Footwear, U.S. ITC Inv.
 No. 337-TA-1289; Nike, Inc. v. adidas AG et al., No. 3:21-cv-01780 (D. Or.)